Hallelujah78/crossword-app/NOTES.md

 - layout for tablet-sized screens
 - Grid.tsx is still using its own version of getClues - refactor to use useClueFetch
 - deal with all TS warnings in utils.ts - **DONE**
-- move my notes for Coursera's AI For Everyone to my portfolio
+- move my notes for Coursera's AI For Everyone to my portfolio - **DONE**
 - time out long running answer generation
+- update README.md

 - populateClues anomaly
   - if removeEmpty is false (in other words Force Fill Grid is checked/true) and emptyCells exists and has length greater than zero, we call fillEmptyAnswers